leoGeraldino/aula3_jornadaPython/README.md

 This project is the third class of <i>Jornada Python</i> from <i>Hashtag Treinamentos</i> and it consists in a customer's bank score analysis.
 This score will define if the bank will offer a bank loan to customers or maybe another bank services.
-This project's goal is to make a database processing and then, to create classification algorithms which algorithm is the best for this case.
+This project's goal is to make a database processing and then, to create classification algorithms and to know which algorithm is the best for this case.

 <h2>How to install and run the project</h2>